 Curiously, it was precisely during our daunting year-long marathon of lockdown when Sustainable Little Tokyo received extraordinary news: longtime community organizations Go For Broke National Education Center and Little Tokyo Service Center would receive an expanded long-term land lease on First Street North, one of the key city-owned parcels of land to develop critically needed institutional, cultural, and affordable housing spaces.
 This result was head spinning in how, according to community members, it felt like it occurred “overnight” with numerous meetings urgently held to come to consensus on important decisions.
 Yet, as I have theorized with Annette Kim on the transformation of spatial rights for street vendors in Los Angeles, such seemingly sudden changes may reach a tipping point based on apparent political expediency for leaders, yet they actually require a much longer period of organizing and activism that often goes less noticed.
 While the crisis of COVID-19 may have played a role in opening up a window of opportunity, the arts-based activism of Sustainable Little Tokyo had been laying the groundwork since 2013, and even long before that for numerous other organizations and actors in the community.

 There were also two moments that stuck out in my mind where the kind of activism against cultural gentrification found in Boyle Heights made its way over to Little Tokyo.
 The first was when a brand called Mokuyobi opened up a space in Japanese Village Plaza at the center of the neighborhood.
 The shop made two grave errors, both demonstrations of the aesthetic regime that so infuriated community members in Boyle Heights and were now angering those in Little Tokyo.
-The white proprietors appropriated cultural symbols of Japanese heritage in their branding, from the name to the use of Mount Fuji in its logo.
-They also moved into a space that a long-time Little Tokyo institution had to vacate after being unable to sustain their business during the pandemic — without any meaningful engagement with the community as they set up shop.
+The white proprietors appropriated cultural symbols of Japanese heritage in their branding, from the name (a translation of the word “Thursday”) to what looks like Mount Fuji in its logo (though they insist that it is simply a generic mountain).
+They also moved into a space next door to a long-time Little Tokyo institution which recently had to vacate after being unable to sustain their business during the pandemic — a change that was interpreted by some as a slap in the face in the midst of a neighborhood that had long been struggling to rein in the forces of gentrification, recently made worse with lockdown.

 Mokuyobi’s aesthetic and ethic regime, organized around exclusivity and exchange value rather than social and dialogical engagement, led to the community organization J-Town Action and Solidarity protesting the shop and demanding that they leave Little Tokyo.
 Befitting Little Tokyo’s long history of arts activism, this newly formed organization is not anti-art but rather explicitly made up of “culture workers dedicated to exploring, critiquing, and acting on the intersection of art, politics, and community care.”
 In another campaign, the group provides support to the unhoused residents of Little Tokyo who have been especially impacted by the pandemic, demonstrating a sensitivity to the creative potential at the intersection between spatial justice and cultural practice.